Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 # Filament Suggestions

 **PETG-CF**
 We have been using inexpensive PETG-Carbon Fiber filament ($~16 USD for 1kg - Eryone brand), drying it for 12 hours, and then printing.
+(Regular PETG will probably be fine!).
+Never use PLA for outdoor equipment, especially in the tropics as it will degrade rapidly.

 **TPU**
 For the 3D printed TPU rubber, we have been using Bambu lab 85a